Sweeney Todd: The Demon Barber of Fleet Street: 2012 London revival

+2023 Broadway revival

 Recordings and broadcasts

 An original Broadway cast recording was released by RCA Red Seal in 1979.
 It included the Judge's "Johanna" and the tooth-pulling contest from Act I, which had been cut in previews.
 It was selected by the National Recording Registry for preservation in 2013.

 A performance of the 1980 touring company was taped before an audience in 1981 at the Dorothy Chandler Pavilion in Los Angeles during the first national tour, with additional taping done in an empty theatre for a television special.
 The resulting program was televised on September 12, 1982, on The Entertainment Channel.
 It was later released on both VHS and DVD.

 On 2 July 1994, the Royal National Theatre revival production starring Denis Quilley and Julia McKenzie was broadcast by the BBC.
-Opera North's production was also broadcast by the BBC on March 30, 1998 as was the Royal Opera House production in 2003.
+Opera North's production was also broadcast by the BBC on March 30, 1998, as was the Royal Opera House production in 2003.

 In 1995, the Barcelona cast recorded a cast album sung in Catalan.
 This production was also broadcast on Spanish television.

 The 2000 New York City Concert was recorded and released in a deluxe 2-CD set.
 This recording was nominated for the Grammy Award for Best Musical Show Album.

 In 2001, the same concert was held in San Francisco with the same leads and minor cast changes.
 It was also videotaped and broadcast on PBS, and then was released to VHS and DVD in 2001.

 The 2005 Broadway revival also was recorded.
 The producers originally planned only a single-disk "highlights" version; however, they soon realized that they had recorded more music than could fit on one disk and it was not financially feasible to bring the performers back in to re-record.
 The following songs were cut: "Wigmaker Sequence", "The Letter", "Parlor Songs", "City on Fire", and half of the final sequence (which includes "The Judge's Return").
 This recording was nominated for the Grammy Award for Best Musical Show Album.

-The 2012 London revival was recorded and released on April 2, 2012 in the UK and April 10, 2012 in the United States.
+The 2012 London revival was recorded and released on April 2, 2012, in the UK and April 10, 2012, in the United States.